apache/apisix/README.md

 sudo luarocks install apisix
 ```

-If you see `apisix *** is now built and installed`, the apisix is already
+If all goes well, you will see the message like this:
-installed to your machine.
+> apisix is now built and installed in /usr (license: Apache License 2.0)

+Congratulations, you have already installed APISIX successfully.

 ## Quickstart